-Best Radio Icon indeed.
 You don’t need us to tell you how cool Pierre Robert is.
-Anyone who’s ever encountered this remarkable WMMR mainstay knows he’s the man — a man of the people.
-On and off the air, Robert is all about the listeners, which translates directly to his passion for music.
+Anyone who’s ever encountered WMMR mainstay knows he’s the man—a man of the people, that is.
+On and off the air, this Pierre Robert is all about the listeners, which translates directly to his passion for music.

-And when it comes to local music, the Hooters have always been one of Robert’s favorite local bands.
-Headed by Wayne’s Eric Bazilian and Ardmore’s Rob Hyman, the seasoned rock quintet is a uniquely Main Line success story, cultivating its core early-’80s fan base at high school auditoriums and clubs throughout the western suburbs before exploding nationally with hits such as “And We Danced” and “All You Zombies.”
-Last year’s Time Stand Still, the Hooters’ first studio album in 14 years, cements the band’s “Best Comeback” status, as they continue to play to enthusiastic fans in the U.S. and Europe.
+When it comes to local music, the Hooters have always been one of Robert’s favorite local bands.
+Headed by Eric Bazilian and Rob Hyman, the seasoned rock quintet is a uniquely Main Line success story, cultivating its core early-’80s fan base at high school auditoriums and clubs throughout the western suburbs before exploding nationally with hits like “And We Danced” and “All You Zombies.”
+Last year’s Time Stand Still, is the Hooters’ first studio album in 14 years, and they continue to play to enthusiastic fans in the United States and Europe.

 Rob Hyman: Our first official gig was in 1980, so just do the math.
 It’s 28 years.